Oxford University Space and Astronomy Society

 2. The aims of the Society

-The aims of the Society are to promote and encourage an interest in astronomy, astrophysics and space science throughout the University.
+The aims of the Society are to promote and encourage an interest in astronomy, astrophysics and space science throughout the University and the Oxford area.

 3. The activities of the Society